sandra-calvo/smarthomes/README.md

 <img src="/images/App3.png" width="100%" height="100%">

 Your application is now staging and will be up and running in a short while.
 Click 'OVERVIEW' to see information about your application.
 The application will be ready in a couple of minutes.
 If you want to check the progeress click on the  _LOGS_  icon on the left side menu.
+Go back to _Overview_ tab to see your app dashboard.

 <img src="/images/App3b.png" width="20%" height="20%">